adwise-fiu/Level-Site-PPDT/README.md

 ```

 ### Using/Creating a Kubernetes Sealed Secret
 It is suggested you use the existing sealed secret.
-The password in this secret is aligned with what is on the keystore,
+The password in this secret is aligned with what is on the keystore.

 ```commandline
 kubectl apply -f ppdt-sealedsecret.yaml